 If you are reading this on your EUMETCast receiver PC, just click the link above.
+It's for the 2.12.1 TelliCast client rather than the older 2.4.4a client which uses port 2517, as in the screen-shots.
 In Internet Explorer, for example, the address would look like this:

 If you have a local area network, you can also access your receiver PC across the LAN and hence check on the status of the TelliCast software remotely.
 Enter the address in the browser as: